 Process variable V35=125.0000

-By understanding the machines parameters used within the part program to process the workpiece, collecting those parameters and then correlating the parameters to the process output, one can improve the process based on real data.
+By understanding the machine parameters used to process the workpiece, collecting those parameters, and then correlating the parameters to the process output; one can improve the process based on real data.

 If you are interested in the learning more about using SPC with your LASERDYNE® system, please contact firstname.lastname@example.org.